arsalan98m/100-days-of-code/log.md

 **Thoughts:**

 I learned about containers how containers are working in docker, i learned what are the major components of docker, dockers apis, shim runc and other components.

 **Links to Work:**

+- [Docker Deep Dive Nigel Poulton]

+### Day 8: May 5, 2020

+**Today's Progress**:

+- Today i containerized my first application on docker

+- I learned how to create imgaes and used these images to create containers.

+**Thoughts:**

+I learned how to build images using docker and how to containerized over application using docker and also learned about Dockerfile which describe our application code and its dependencies

+**Links to Work:**

+- [Docker Deep Dive Nigel Poulton]

+### Day 9: May 6, 2020

+**Today's Progress**:

+- Today i learned volumes and bind mounts

+- I learned using bind mount, a file or a directory on the host machine is mounted into a container.
+- I learned how to attached docker volumes to containers during a docker run command by using the -v flag

+**Thoughts:**

+Docker volumes are important beacause when a docker container is destroyed, it's entire file system is destroyed too.
+So if we want to keep this data, it is necessary that we use Docker volumes.
+Completed 8 Chapters Finally....

+**Links to Work:**